chrissimpkins/pull/README.md

 #### Pull Things

 Copy any of the supported strings to the OS X clipboard and click the Pull status menu icon.
 Done.
 Look in your Downloads directory.
+Be patient if it is a large file or repository.
+It's not magic.

 ### License